ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hempstead.md

 weight: 450
 ---

 Edward presumably moved to Hempstead with his family in 1837.
 There, he met his first wife, Mary Ann Pine, and her brother and Edward's mentor in business, Charles Mills Pine.
 The Mills and the Pines attended Christ's First Presbyterian Church.
+In this section, Captain John Seaman is also introduced.

 <!--more-->